mborgerson/angr-megatest/README.md

 Tools for large-scale program analysis over the Debian package set, spanning many architectures.

+**WARNING:** Understand that you will be spinning up over 100k containers to do this analysis.
+This can incur significant cost.
+Consider limiting your testing to check for stability/usage statistics before burning through your cloud budget.

 Regenerating list of packages
 -----------------------------
 The list of packages that are tested come straight from the Debian repositories.
-To regenerate the list of packages, build the docker image from the `list.dockerfile`, then run the list.sh script.
+To regenerate the list of packages, build the docker image from `list.dockerfile`, then run the `list.sh` script.

 ```bash
 docker build -t binster -f list.dockerfile .